← Back to blog

 Freeplay and expert mode

-Freeplay is the unranked sandbox.
+After completing 30 research answers, Freeplay unlocks with cards from the full pool including expert-difficulty content.
+Expert cards carry double XP for every answer.
 Play as many rounds as you want with no research constraints.
-After completing 10 research sessions, expert-difficulty cards unlock inside Freeplay: extreme-difficulty content that sits outside the standard research dataset with double XP for every answer.
 Experienced players start recognizing patterns in a 1,000-card pool.
 Expert cards give them fresh, harder content without contaminating the study data.

 Ranked PvP